kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

     <span class="material-icons" style="margin-right:0.25em">volunteer_activism</span>
     <div>
     This project is driven by our passion for vehicle dynamics and our desire to share our knowledge with the community.
-We appreciate the support that allows us to undertake these ambitious projects.
-We are always looking for partners to make these projects possible.
-If you would like to learn more about our work, reach out to us through our <a href='https://formuladelta.ca/contact-us/'>website</a>, <a
+We appreciate the support from our partners that allows us to undertake these types of projects, and are open to working with new collaborators to make these projects possible.
+If you would like to help us produce more technical analysis, or if you would like to learn more about our work, reach out to us through our <a href='https://formuladelta.ca/contact-us/'>website</a>, <a
     href='https://www.facebook.com/FormulaDeltaConsult'>Facebook</a> or <a
     href='https://www.instagram.com/formula.delta/'>Instagram</a>.